Professional Negligence Involves Allegations of Mistake by Consultants, among other expertsPage last modified: April 28 2022

-Can a Professional Be Sued For Bad Advice?
+Can a Professional Be Sued For Making a Mistake?

 Understanding What Constitutes As Professional Negligence Involving An Error, Omission, or Malpractice, Incident